Jump to Sections

 Of these sentences, which is the best example of a compound sentence?

-- Although Amy and Annie wanted to ride the bus to class, they did not have the required bus fare.
+- Although Amy and Annie wanted to ride the bus to class, they needed the required bus fare.

 - Andy worked hard to complete his exam.